-Director of Nursing
+Director of Human Resources

-Associate Director of HASCI Services
+Director of HASCI Services

 Kay has worked with individuals with brain and spinal cord injuries at Thrive Upstate since 1998.
 She is a certified Brain Injury Specialist Trainer and has special interests in applied behavior analysis and developing treatment materials for individuals with cognitive disabilities.
 Kay holds a Master of Arts in Psychology from the University of Alabama in Huntsville.
 She is also an adjunct instructor of psychology at Greenville Technical College, where she has taught since 2003.

-Associate Director of Early Intervention Services
+Director of Early Intervention Services